 - quoting the above regulations, and requesting information on the “extremely rare” circumstances involved in your case

-- requesting your HIPAA rights to have the decision reviewed by “a licensed health care professional who did not participate in the original decision to deny access”
+- requesting information on their procedure for having this decision reviewed by “a licensed health care professional who did not participate in the original decision to deny access”

 - requesting information on how you may submit a complaint to the HHS Office for Civil Rights

 - requesting that they separate out any specific records that have decided to deny you access to for your own protection, and that they provide you with copies of all other records.

 💮 Alternately you can try meeting directly with your doctor and/or the records manager and discuss some of the points mentioned above.